 First, it’s important to keep your toenails short, especially if you run regularly.
 Make sure that there’s a thumb-width distance from the tip of your longest toe to the end of your shoe.
 This was my downfall.

-When I got shoes with more room in the toe box, I haven’t had any issues with black toenails, even though I’ve been running more, including some steep downhill running as well.
+Since I bought shoes with more room in the toe box, I haven’t had any issues with black toenails.
+And that’s with increased mileage, and more hill running.

 Size Up Your Shoes

 If you’re a new runner, you might not realize that you really should order half a size up from your typical street shoe.
 When you purchase your next pair of running shoes, make sure that you get ½ size up so your toes will have more room to breathe.

 Wide toe boxes are useful for ailments such as bunions.
 But they are also great for avoiding bruised or black toenails.
 With a wide toe box, your forefoot can rest comfortably in the shoe without getting pinched on the sides.

 It could be that you have that thumb-width of distance and there’s plenty of room in the toe box, but you just are wearing socks that are too thick.
 Try wearing thinner socks so that your feet take up less room in the shoe.

 My personal favorites are Swiftwick’s PURSUIT Zero Ultralight socks, which just recently launched.
 They are amazingly comfortable and give you plenty of cushion while still being super light.

 Since I live in the South and it’s always very hot in the summer, these socks are my go-to, and I wear them every single day that they are clean.
 If you need more room in your shoes, you can’t go wrong with them.